HallLabs/tracy_matdb/README.md

 ## Prepare AWS Instance

 1. Login to your AWS management console.
-2. Tap EC2 to get into Resources screen, then select Running Instances.
+2. Tap EC2 to get into "resources" screen, then select "running instances".
     - ![AWS Console](./scripts/deploy/images/aws-screenshot-1.png)
-3. Now Tap Launch Instance, then follow the steps to create new AWS EC2 instance.
+3. Now tap "launch instance", then follow the steps to create new AWS EC2 instance.
-    1. **Choose AMI**: You can choose any linux image that you prefer, the screenshot provided demonstrates one such choice.
+    1. **Choose AMI**: You can choose any Linux image that you prefer, the screenshot provided demonstrates one such choice.
 We recommend the use of *Amazon Linux AMI* using 64 bit (x86).
         - ![AWS Console - Create EC2 Instance](./scripts/deploy/images/aws-screenshot-3.png)
     2. **Choose an Instance Type**:
-        - A minimum requirements of 8 gb of memory.
+        - A minimum requirement of 8 gb of memory.
         - Choose the other options as you see fit.
-    3. **Chonfigure Instance**
+    3. **Configure Instance**
         - Do not change unless you have specific needs.
-    4. **Add Storeage**:
+    4. **Add Storage**:
         - A minimum of 50 GB of hard drive space.
             - This value depends on the number of computations you wish to run.
     5. **Add Tags**: